-Resident Research Project Manager, James Clark, discusses why standardised times tables tests at KS2 primary level will only serve to reinforce a fixed mindset and negatively impact pupil progress.
+Resident Research Project Manager, James Clark, gives his personal view on why standardised times tables tests at KS2 primary level will only serve to reinforce a fixed mindset and negatively impact pupil progress.

 We’ve discussed the importance of embedding times tables knowledge in the earlier years of Primary School here, but recently, it has been announced that standardised times tables testing will, in fact, enter the curriculum in 2019 – for the first time since 1944.

 When asked if I thought Year 6 pupils should sit tests on their times tables I immediately responded: of course!
 Fluency in all four operations, through memory of number facts and learnt strategies, is crucial to GCSE success and – of course – we want all our pupils to master these skills to the best of their ability.